melloware/quarkus-faces/README.md

 - See how much we can improve performance by incorporating various optimization tricks for JSF applications
 - See if Quarkus is a viable option for Faces and migrating to Docker containers

+### OIDC - KEYCLOAK
+***
+This code base modifies the demo to use Keycloak to protect the web pages.

+The main dashboard page is not protected, but all of the other links in the menu are.
+Clicking on any of them will redirect you to KeyCloaks login screen.

+You can log in with `bob:bob` or `alice:alice` and you will see in the console output that you were logged in.

+You will also see a `Logout` link appear at the top right of the screen.

+Clicking it will automatically log you out and redirect you back to the main page.

+You can see the various settings for oidc in the `application.properties` file.

+You can learn more about OIDC at - OIDC [OIDC](https://quarkus.io/guides/security-oidc-code-flow-authentication-tutorial)

 ### Environment
 ***
 - OpenJDK 17.0.5